TheBlackSheep3/models-of-translation-notes/ex03_notes.typ

     $
     R = union.big_(q in Q)({w in A^* | delta^*(q_0,w) = q} times {w in A^* | delta^*(q,w) in F})
     $
     of which the two languages in the Cartesian product are obviously regular.
-By Mezei's theorem $R$ is thus recognizable.
+By #lecture_ref(use_alt: true, "the1_8") $R$ is thus recognizable.

     == Transducer
     #align(center)[